addyosmani/backbone-fundamentals/backbone-fundamentals.md

 console.log('Collection size: ' + TodosCollection.length); // Collection size: 1
 ```

 Another useful tip is to use `reset` with no arguments to clear out a collection completely.
-This is handy when dynamically loading a new age of results where you want to blank out the current page of results.
+This is handy when dynamically loading a new page of results where you want to blank out the current page of results.

 ```javascript
 myCollection.reset();